- How do I apply for services?

 Yes, the campus meets ADA guidelines.

+Not necessarily.
 It depends on the documentation you submit and the type of disability you have.
-We are committed to providing you with the accommodations for equal access that are within the boundaries of the law.
+We are committed to providing you with the accommodations needed for equal access that are within the boundaries of the law.

 No!
 The Student Disability Services office maintains and secures all files.
 The information in the file is not shared with anyone unless you sign a release form.
 Once you are approved for accommodations, an Accommodation Memo will be created for you.
 A copy of this memo (which does not specify your disability) is given to you.
-It is your responsibility to share this memo with the instructor(s) at the beginning of each semester for each class in which you are requesting accommodations.
+It is your responsibility to share this memo with your instructor(s) at the beginning of each semester for each class in which you are requesting accommodations.
+The choice is up to you whether or not you disclose your disability to your instructors.

 No. Once you are approved for services, you are set.
 Only the Accommodation Plan needs to be reviewed and signed yearly.
 You should pick up a new Accommodation Memo each semester.

 Notify the Coordinator of Student Disability Services.
-Your file will be reviewed and accommodations may be changed or added, accordingly.
+Your file will be reviewed and accommodations may be revised at any time.

 You and/or your family are fully responsible.

 Tutoring is not an "accommodation".
-However, MSSU is fortunate enough to have a Student Success Center which offers tutoring in mathematics, English, the sciences, and some social science classes.
+However, MSSU is fortunate enough to have a Student Success Center which offers tutoring in a wide variety of classes.
 Tutoring is available to all Missouri Southern students regardless of disability status and is arranged on a first come, first serve basis.

 You must submit a housing application to Student Services and specify your disability-related reason for your request.
 You must also submit your documentation to the Coordinator of Student Disability Services.